collapsed-stacks/startups/questions/9857/what-is-the-best-way-to-handle-shares-when-a-co-founder-leaves-after-less-than-a.md

 - tagged: `equity`
 - score: 0

-<p>What is the best way to handle shares when a co-founder leaves after less than a year and pre-money? </p>
+What is the best way to handle shares when a co-founder leaves after less than a year and pre-money?

 ## Answer 9858